Mathematical semantics of intuitionistic logic: Topology, translations and principles

-Markov's original formulation was concerned with the case where $x$ ranges over $\N$. \footnote{In some form, Markov's Principle was discussed long before A. A. Markov, Jr.\ (who himself called it the ``Leningrad Principle''), in particular by P. S. Novikov \cite{N2} and, according to Hilbert \cite{Hi2}*{p.\ 268}, already by Kronecker.} A decidable problem $\pi(n)$ is equivalent to the problem of verifying that $\pi_n=1$, where each $\pi_n\in\{0,1\}$ is defined by $\pi_n=1$ if $\pi(n)$ is soluble, and $\pi_n=0$ if $\neg\pi(n)$ is soluble.
-Under the BHK interpretation, the problem $\exists n\,\neg\pi(n)$ asks essentially to find a zero in the sequence $(\pi_i)$, and the problem $\forall n\,\pi(n)$ asks essentially to prove (taking into account Kreisel's remark) that each entry in the sequence is one.
-Markov's Principle is then asserting that there exists a general method that, given a sequence of zeroes and ones, and a proof that this sequence cannot be proved to be all ones, produces a zero somewhere in this sequence.
-Of course, we are not really told how to find this zero by constructive means, so this principle is not justified by the clarified BHK interpretation.
+\begin{remark} Markov's original formulation of his principle was concerned with the case where $x$ ranges over $\N$. \footnote{In some form, Markov's Principle was discussed long before A. A. Markov, Jr.\ (who himself called it the ``Leningrad Principle''), in particular by P. S. Novikov \cite{N2} and, according to Hilbert \cite{Hi2}*{p.\ 268}, already by Kronecker.} A decidable problem $\rho(n)$ is equivalent to the problem of verifying that $\rho_n=1$, where each $\rho_n\in\{0,1\}$ is defined by $\rho_n=1$ if $\rho(n)$ is soluble, and $\rho_n=0$ if $\neg\rho(n)$ is soluble.
+Under the BHK interpretation (assuming that $\rho$ is decidable), the problem $\exists n\,\rho(n)$ asks essentially to find a one in the sequence $(\rho_i)$, and the problem $\neg\neg\exists n\,\rho(n)$, or equivalently $\neg\forall n\,\neg\rho(n)$, asks essentially to prove that there exists no proof that each entry in the sequence is zero.
+Markov's Principle is then asserting that there exists a general method that, given a sequence of zeroes and ones, and a proof that this sequence cannot be proved to be all $0$'s, produces a $1$ somewhere in this sequence.
+Of course, we are not really told how to find this $1$ by constructive means, so this principle is not justified by the clarified BHK interpretation.

 However, on a very computational reading of the BHK interpretation, Markov's principle is validated.
-Indeed, suppose we have a Turing machine that reads a sequence of zeroes and ones until it finds a zero.
-If this machine continues forever on some sequence, this can (perhaps) be considered a proof that the sequence is all ones.
-Now, given a proof that the machine does not continue forever on some sequence, by actually running it on this sequence we get a general method of finding a zero in the sequence.
-In this connection Markov's constructivist school considered Markov's Principle to be constructively acceptable (cf.\ \cite{TV}).
+Indeed, suppose we have a Turing machine that reads a sequence of zeroes and ones until it finds a one.
+If this machine continues forever on some sequence, this can (perhaps) be equated with a proof that the sequence is all zeroes.
+Now, given a proof that the machine does not continue forever on some sequence, by actually running it on this sequence we get a general method of finding a one in the sequence.
+In this connection Markov's constructivist school considered Markov's Principle to be constructively acceptable (cf.\ \cite{TV}). \end{remark}

-\subsection{Principle of Omniscience}
+\subsubsection{Principle of Omniscience}